bluecanarybe/PunyCodeGenerator/README.md

 googlе.com          xn--googl-3we.com
 ```
 ### Disclaimer
-My code probably sucks but it does the job for me.
-If you don't like it, go on or create a pull request.
+If you don't like my code,  feel free to create a pull request.